zkai1/teleport/rfd/0003-extended-approval-workflows.md

       roles: ['^customer-.*$']
 ```

-This role assigned to all contractors by default lets users to request access to customer related roles.
+This role assigned to all contractors by default lets users request access to customer related roles.

-Second role `customer-a` lets clients to see leaf cluster `customer-a` and access it:
+Second role `customer-a` lets clients see leaf cluster `customer-a` and access it:

 ```yaml
 kind: role